Ultimate Guide to Buying a Guitar: Finding the Perfect Instrument for Your Needs

 What I Tell Every Student

 Don’t buy based on price alone.
-Don’t buy based on what looks cool.
+Don’t buy just because it looks cool.
 Don’t buy the cheapest thing you can find online.

 Buy the best instrument you can afford that feels right when you play it.